FIRST PAGE

 Vishnu cut off the head of his own mother

-THE OLD Sanskrit work Siva Purana in Professor J. Shastri's four-volumed and UNESCO-sponsored translation, is held to be excellent.
+The old Sanskrit work Siva Purana in Professor J. Shastri's four-volumed and Unesco-sponsored translation, is held to be excellent.
 In one passage, during a war, the powerful Taraka reveals this:

 "Gods are shameless, especially Indra and Vishnu.
 Formerly, both of them had acted in violation of the Vedic path.